Skip to Content

 For a lumbar puncture, a thin needle is inserted into the spinal

-at all from the needle, or you may feel a quick sting or pinch.
+at all from the needle or lancet, or you may feel a quick sting or pinch.
+When blood is taken from a vein, an elastic band is wrapped around your upper arm and may feel tight.

-You may have some discomfort when fluid is collected from an open
+You may feel some discomfort when fluid is collected from an open

-sore (chancre).
-But chancres usually are not very tender or painful.
+sore.
+But syphilis sores usually are not very tender or painful.

-You may have some discomfort during a lumbar puncture to collect
+You may feel some discomfort during a lumbar puncture to collect

-spinal fluid for syphilis testing.
+spinal fluid.
 To learn more, see the topic

 There is very little chance of a problem from having a blood sample

-There is very little risk of complications from having a sample
+There is very little risk of problems from having a sample

-taken from an open sore (chancre), skin rash, or mucous membrane.
+taken from an open sore, skin rash, or mucous membrane.

 There is little risk linked with having a lumbar puncture to

-obtain a spinal fluid sample for syphilis testing.
+obtain a spinal fluid sample.
 To learn more, see

 Results are usually available in 7 to 10 days.

-No antibodies to syphilis are present.
+No syphilis antibodies are found.
 This is called a

 nonreactive or negative result.